 $ heroku maintenance:off

 Your application is now receiving requests to your updated database instance.
-You can confirmed this by running
+You can confirm this by running

 heroku pg:info.
 The database denoted by